Finding Joy on Holy Ground

 Dave and I got totally lost inside St. Basil’s.

-There were plenty of twists and turns, and all the signs were Russian.
+There were plenty of twists and turns, and all the signs were in Russian.

 As we traveled, it was interesting to speak with Russians about the changes taking place.
-Of course, lacking Russian language skills, we could only talk to educated people who spoke English.
+Of course, lacking Russian language skills, we could only talk to educated English-speaking people.
 The older Russians who had good jobs and status due to their skills with English missed the security of employment under communism.
 Now they had to find work in the private sector, as guides for visiting Americans, for example.
 On the other hand, the younger Russians welcomed the changes and were hopeful for a future under their new leader, Vladimir Putin.

 Leaving Moscow, we traveled north toward St. Petersburg via the Volga River stopping at towns and villages along the way.
 At each port, we were met by friendly people who were proud, enthusiastic, and excited to share their country with us.
 After living for so many years under communism, they were happy to be reclaiming churches and religious sites and couldn’t wait to show us.
 There was scaffolding and signs of progress everywhere as well as the unavoidable and ubiquitous signs of decay, neglect, and poverty.
 One of the Russians Dave met told him that the Russians knew that we were afraid of them during the Cold War but that they were never afraid of us.
 “What do we have that you would want?
 Nothing.
 We have nothing.”